Mission

 A Platform for Young Artists

 The Kunsthaus Baselland is among the leading exhibition venues for regional, national and international contemporary art in the Basel region.
-Since 1998 the repurposed factory building has offered (young) artists a platform of more than 1'400m² for artistic exchange in the framework of solo, group or thematic exhibitions.
+Since 1998 the institution has offered artists a platform for artistic exchange in the framework of solo, group or thematic exhibitions.
 Numerous regional, and some international artists have had their first institutional showing in Switzerland or in Europe here.

 Regional and International